Home

 • Remove roof racks and roof boxes when not in use.
 A roof box increases air resistance and thus fuel consumption by approximately 10%.

-• Service the car – regular engine servicing can reduce fuel consumption by 5-10%.
+• Service the car – regular engine servicing can reduce fuel consumption.

 • Use an engine pre-heater.